DFE-Digital/publish-teacher-training/docs/disaster-recovery.md

 ### Restore Data From Nightly Backup

+You will need to be logged into GovUK PaaS and Azure using the `az` and `cf` CLIs.
+You will need to raise a [PIM](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-resource-roles-activate-your-roles) request to elevate your credentials for a production restore.
+A collegue will need to approve this for you.

 Once the lost database instance has been recreated, the last nightly backup will need to be restored.
 To achieve this, use the following makefile recipe: `restore-data-from-nightly-backup`.
-The following will need to be set: `passcode` (a [GOV.UK PaaS one-time passcode](https://login.london.cloud.service.gov.uk/passcode)), `CONFIRM_PRODUCTION=YES`,  `CONFIRM_RESTORE=YES` and `BACKUP_DATE="yyyy-mm-dd"`.
-You will need to be logged into GovUK PaaS and Azure using the `az` and `cf` CLIs.
+The following will need to be set: `CONFIRM_PRODUCTION=YES`,  `CONFIRM_RESTORE=YES` and `BACKUP_DATE="yyyy-mm-dd"`.

+The make recipe `restore-data-from-nightly-backup` executes 2 scripts, these should be committed with the execute permission (755) set but these may have been inadvertently altered.
+If you get a permissions error executing them run `chmod +x <path/to/script>`.

 ```
+# space is the name of the environment in GOV.UK PaaS, eg 'bat-prod'
+# env is the target environment in the make file e.g. 'production'
+az login
+cf login -o dfe -s <space> -u my.name@digital.education.gov.uk
-make production restore-data-from-nightly-backup CONFIRM_PRODUCTION=YES CONFIRM_RESTORE=YES BACKUP_DATE="yyyy-mm-dd"
+make <env> restore-data-from-nightly-backup BACKUP_DATE="yyyy-mm-dd" CONFIRM_RESTORE=YES CONFIRM_PRODUCTION=YES
 ```

 This will download the latest daily backup from Azure Storage and then populate the new database with data.
 If more than one backup has been created on the date specified the script will select the most recent from that date.